Y-Innovate/sear/CONTRIBUTING.md

-# Contributing to pyRACF
+# Contributing to RACFu

-Thank you for taking the time to contribute to pyRACF!
+Thank you for taking the time to contribute to RACFu!
 The following are a set of guidelines to help you contribute.

 **Table Of Contents**